TEDDYZ11/heart-disease-ml-prediction/README.md

 ---

-## Project Conclusion

-Among all models tested, the Random Forest Classifier achieved the highest accuracy, making it the most effective at predicting heart disease in this dataset.
-Logistic Regression also performed well with high interpretability, while KNN and Decision Tree showed slightly lower predictive performance.
-The results demonstrate that ensemble models like Random Forest can provide strong predictive power for health-related classification tasks.

----

 ### Model Visualization and Performance

 Below are examples of decision tree structures and confusion matrices generated during model evaluation.